FinDotnet/FiniteCs/README.md

 - I am currently learning C#, CIL, and C++.

-- In my free time, I like to expand my knowlage on compilers, and compiler theories.
+- In my free time, I like to expand my knowlage on compilers.

 # Future plans
 - I do plan on eventually learning server sided things as I currently have no knowlage on this.